Acadian Civil War: St.Nick (1645)

 While La Tour was in Boston, on Easter Sunday 13 April 1645, d'Aulnay sailed across the Bay of Fundy and arrived at La Tour's fort with a force of two hundred men.
 La Tour's soldiers were led by his wife, Françoise-Marie Jacquelin, who became known as the Lioness of LaTour for her valiant defence of the fort.
 After a five-day battle, on 18 April, d'Aulnay offered quarter to all if Françoise-Marie would surrender the fort.
 On that basis, knowing she was badly outnumbered, she capitulated, and d'Aulnay had captured La Tour's Fort Sainte-Marie.
 D'Aulnay then reneged on his pledge of safety for the defenders and treacherously hanged the La Tour garrison, forcing Madame de la Tour to watch with a rope around her neck.
 Three weeks later, while still in d'Aulnay's hands, she died.
 With the death of his wife and the loss of his fort, La Tour took refuge in Quebec and did not return to Acadia for the next four years, until after d'Aulnay had died in 1650.

 Afterward

 After defeating La Tour at Saint John, from the capital Port-Royal (Annapolis Royal), d'Aulnay administered posts at LaHave, Nova Scotia; Pentagouet (Castine, Maine); Canso, Nova Scotia; Cap Sable (Port La Tour, Nova Scotia); the Saint John River (Bay of Fundy) and Miscou Island.
 He died in 1650, opening the governorship of Acadia, and prompting La Tour to return.
 He married d'Aulnay's widow Jeanne Motin 1653, ending the rivalry.
-The couple had five children, and hundreds of their descendants live in the Canadian Maritimes today.
+The couple would have five children, and hundreds of their descendants live in the Canadian Maritimes today.

-Four years later, Colonel Robert Sedgwick led one hundred New England volunteers and two hundred of Oliver Cromwell's soldiers to capture Port Royal, Nova Scotia.
-Prior to the battle, Sedgewick captured and plundered La Tour's fort on the Saint John River and took him prisoner.
+However, during the English Invasion of Acadia (1654), Colonel Robert Sedgwick, led hundreds of New England Confederation volunteers and two hundred of Oliver Cromwell's soldiers, captured and plundered La Tour's fort on the Saint John River and took him prisoner.
+This was preparatory to the capture of Port Royal, Acadia.